shamansir/purescript-blessed/README.md

 ## Installation

-It is crucial to install `npm install -g blessed` beforehand and ensure to have the latest version of node.js, or just the best one of the latest versions.
+It is crucial to install with `npm install` or `npm install -g` beforehand and ensure to have the latest version of node.js, or just the best one of the latest versions.

+It requires only two libraries:

+* `npm install reblessed` (from `git@github.com:kenan238/reblessed.git`)
+* `npm install terminal-size` (from `git@github.com:sindresorhus/terminal-size.git`)

 The library is not distributed (yet?) so there's no `spago install`, sorry.
 But you may add it to `packages.dhall` using custom git link, just name it `blessed` or something.